exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 Each tap of the equation, increases t by \\(1 * (ad\\) \\( boost\\) \\( of\\) \\( 1.5) * accel\\) \\( value\\).
 This is a significant boost to progress until about ee15-ee20.
 After, dt becomes too large for your taps to make a worthy and significant boost to progress.

+There is also a 0.04% chance to gain a star from tapping the equation, however, due to this being so low and not increasing as you progress, it is only useful for getting the achievements that require tap stars.
+The highest achievement requires 10 tap stars which takes on average 25,000 taps, but this can very drastically depending on luck.

 ##### Minigames

 These can be unlocked once b>=1.
 Highest priority is doing 15-puzzle and saving up for the arrow puzzle.